microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 **Note 3**: The 2x2 Click debouncing causes the buttons to be held for an extra ~0.5s.
 The code is designed with a one-shot to prevent this from causing issues, however quickly switching buttons or tapping is not possible.

 ## Summary
-This example has shown the AVR64DU32 family of MCUs as a USB Keypad.
+This example has shown how to implement the USB Stack Libray on the AVR64DU32 family of MCUs as a USB Keypad.